bjlkeng/bjlkeng.github.io/source/posts/probabilistic-interpretation-of-regularization.rst

 `Regularization <https://en.wikipedia.org/wiki/Regularization_(mathematics)>`_
 is the process of introducing additional information in order to solve ill-posed problems or prevent overfitting.
-A trivial example is when trying to fit a normal distribution but you only have one point.
-In this case, you can't estimate the variance (you need at least two points) so any MLE estimate (which *only* uses the data) will be ill-formed.
-Instead, by providing some "additional information" (i.e. prior information [1]_) you will be able to get a reasonable estimate for the variance.
+A trivial example is when trying to fit a simple linear regression but you only have one point.
+In this case, you can't estimate both the slope and intercept (you need at least two points) so any MLE estimate (which *only* uses the data) will be ill-formed.
+Instead, if you provide some "additional information" (i.e. prior information [1]_), you can get a much more reasonable estimate.

 To make things a bit more concrete, let's talk about things in the context of a `ordinary linear regression <https://en.wikipedia.org/wiki/Linear_regression>`_.